 May 24, 2014 (KHARTOUM) – A journalist working for al-Khartoum daily newspaper who was arrested by the National Intelligence and Security Services (NISS) before being released late on Friday said he was subjected to torture while in custody.

-- National Intelligence and Security Services (NISS) officers at a parade in Khartoum December 3, 2013 (ST)
+- Officers from the National Intelligence and Security Services (NISS) on parade in Khartoum on 3 December 2013 (ST)